rancher/convoy/docs/cli_reference.md

    command mount [command options] [arguments...]

 OPTIONS:
-   --mountpoint 	mountpoint of volume, if not specified, it would be automatic mounted to default mounts-dir
+   --mountpoint 	mountpoint of volume, if not specified, it would be automatic mounted to default directory
 ```
 * Volume can be referred by name, UUID, or partial UUID.